jmhogan/cms-opendata-guide/docs/analysis/selection/objects/electrons.md

         - The isolation snippet needs more explanation
         - Check if the PR fixing the problem with missing hits affects the identification code snippet.

-=== "Run 2 Data"
+=== "Run 2 Data (MiniAOD files)"

     The standard identification and isolation algorithm results can be accessed from the [pat electron object class](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_7_6_7/doc/html/d2/d1f/classpat_1_1Electron.html).
-Three levels of identification criteria are defined: loose, medium, and tight.
+Four levels of identification criteria based on detector-level selection criteria are defined: veto, loose, medium, and tight.
+There is also a set of MVA identification working points with either 80% or 90% efficiency for selecting prompt electrons.
 An example selection is implemented in [ElectronAnalyzer.cc](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2015MiniAOD/PhysObjectExtractor/src/ElectronAnalyzer.cc):

     ``` cpp
-      electron_isLoose.push_back(el.electronID("cutBasedElectronID-PHYS14-PU20bx25-V2-standalone-loose"));
-      electron_isMedium.push_back(el.electronID("cutBasedElectronID-PHYS14-PU20bx25-V2-standalone-medium"));
-      electron_isTight.push_back(el.electronID("cutBasedElectronID-PHYS14-PU20bx25-V2-standalone-tight"));
+      electron_veto.push_back(el.electronID("cutBasedElectronID-Spring15-25ns-V1-standalone-veto"));
+      electron_isLoose.push_back(el.electronID("cutBasedElectronID-Spring15-25ns-V1-standalone-loose"));
+      electron_isMedium.push_back(el.electronID("cutBasedElectronID-Spring15-25ns-V1-standalone-medium"));
+      electron_isTight.push_back(el.electronID("cutBasedElectronID-Spring15-25ns-V1-standalone-tight"));
+      electron_ismvaLoose.push_back(el.electronID("mvaEleID-Spring15-25ns-nonTrig-V1-wp90"));
+      electron_ismvaTight.push_back(el.electronID("mvaEleID-Spring15-25ns-nonTrig-V1-wp80"));
     ```

-    !!!
-Warning
-        The choice of recommended electron ID criteria for 2015 data needs to be verified.
-In addition to `PHYS14_PU20bx25_V2` other sets, for example `Spring15_25ns_V1`, are available.

-    Isolation computed from PF Clusters, is available through the methods `ecalPFClusterIso` and `hcalPFClusterIso`:
+    Isolation represents how much energy, relative to the electron's, within a cone around the electron comes from other particle-flow candidates.
+If this value is small the electron is likely "isolated" in the local region.
+The isolation variable `el_pfIso`, is based on a cone size of 0.3 around the electron.
+Pileup interaction contributions are subtracted by accessing "rho", the average energy deposit per area (see the POET software for more details on "rho").

     ``` cpp
-      electron_iso.push_back(el.ecalPFClusterIso());
+    if (itElec->passingPflowPreselection()) {
+      double rho = 0;
+      if(rhoHandle.isValid()) rho = *(rhoHandle.product());
+      double Aeff = effectiveArea0p3cone(itElec->eta());
+      auto iso03 = itElec->pfIsolationVariables();
+      el_pfIso = (iso03.chargedHadronIso + std::max(0.0,iso03.neutralHadronIso + iso03.photonIso - rho*Aeff))/itElec->pt();
+    }
     ```

-    !!!
-Note "To do"
-        - More information is needed for particle flow (PF) clusters
-        - More information is needed for the values returned by `ecalPFClusterIso` and if the description in the [class header](https://github.com/cms-sw/cmssw/blob/CMSSW_7_6_X/DataFormats/PatCandidates/interface/Electron.h#L121-L131) still holds.
+=== "Run 2 Data (NanoAOD files)"

+    The [2024 Open Data Workshop lesson on electrons](https://cms-opendata-workshop.github.io/workshop2024-lesson-physics-objects/instructor/02-electrons.html) details all of the relevant NanoAOD branches for electron identification and isolation selection.